-Wild camping is becoming an increasingly popular way of traveling and means sleeping outside of campsites.
+Wild camping is becoming an increasingly popular way of travelling and means sleeping outside of campsites.
 It can be a park, a parking lot, a beach or somewhere high in the mountains.
 At wild camping, we do not have to sleep in a tent.
 We can sleep in a car, motorhome, hammock or just in the sleeping bag on the floor.

 People practice wild camping for a variety of reasons.
-Some want to reduce the cost of travel, others want to break away from the stressful everyday life, who want peace and to avoid the loud neighbors in the camp, while some simply enjoy in finding your place under the sun.
+Some want to reduce the cost of travel, others want to break away from the stressful everyday life, who want peace and to avoid the loud neighbours in the camp, while some simply enjoy in finding your place under the sun.

 Wild camping in Greece

 The ideal destination for wild camping is Greece, which we have chosen this time for our trip.
 For the purpose of wild camping, we converted our caravan into a bedroom on wheels.
 Just in case, we also took a tent with us, which in the end turned out to be a very good decision.

 Our destination in Greece was Chalkidiki and the area around Parga.
 The first day we explored the middle finger of Sithonia, where we practiced wild camping as sleeping in a car and sleeping in a tent.
 We spent the rest of the days exploring Parga and its surroundings, where we also found many great sleeping locations.